Flat Rate Shipping

 USPS

 USPS offers Priority Mail Flat Rate in several sizes: Envelope ($8.40 commercial), Small Box ($9.45), Medium Box ($16.10), and Large Box ($21.60).
 All include tracking and $100 insurance.
-Free boxes are available at post offices or usps.com.
+Boxes are provided at no cost at post offices or usps.com.
+Note these price points shift upward with the 2026 USPS increase of about 5.4%, so re-check your standing assumptions in the new year.

 FedEx

 FedEx offers FedEx One Rate, a flat rate pricing option for FedEx Express services.
 Pricing varies by package type and speed (overnight, 2-day, etc.) but is fixed regardless of weight up to 50 lbs.
 Boxes must be purchased or provided by the shipper.
+FedEx rates rise about 5.9% in 2026.

 UPS

 UPS offers UPS Simple Rate, a flat rate option for packages within certain size categories.
 Pricing is based on box size and delivery speed.
 Available for UPS Ground, 3 Day Select, 2nd Day Air, and Next Day Air.
+UPS rates rise about 5.9% in 2026.

 Tips